hzeng-otterai/chatbot-example/fullstack_flask/README.md

     ```shell
     pip install -r requirements-dev.txt
     ```

+3. Create a .env file, and put your OPENAI_API_KEY and PINECONE_API_KEY in this.

+4. Change the port in gunicorn.conf.py according to your machine's setup.

-3. For the first time to start the app, you need to create the database Using the following code in python to initialize the DB:
+5. For the first time to start the app, you need to create the database Using the following code in python to initialize the DB:
     ```python
     from src.app import app, db